jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - auto.offset.reset=none means that the consumer will crash if the offsets it's recovering from have been deleted from Kafka, which is the case here, as 10 < 45

+A consumer is configured with enable.auto.commit=false.
+What happens when close() is called on the consumer object?

+- a rebalance in the consumer group will happen immediately
+- Calling close() on consumer immediately triggers a partition rebalance as the consumer will not be available anymore.

 ## Schema Registry

 Using the Confluent Schema Registry, where are Avro schema stored?